-A cataract is a vision defect that manifests in clouding of the naturally clear lens located in the pupil and iris.
+A cataract is a clouding of the naturally clear lens located behind the pupil and iris.
 Often, patients will complain of blurred vision and if left untreated the crystalline lens will become cloudy and turn opaque.
 Mostly, both eyes will be affected by cataracts simultaneously, but rarely does the disease develop rapidly in one eye rather than the other.

 Cataracts are most common in older people and tend to develop gradually over time.
 They can normally be cured with a short operation that removes the cloudy lens and replaces it with an artificial plastic lens.
 Unless this surgery is carried out the patient can go blind which, unfortunately, happens all too often in developing countries that don’t have the resources to carry out the number of operations necessary.

 Cataract surgery is performed by an approved ophthalmologist on an outpatient basis, meaning you aren’t required to stay in hospital after the surgery.
 It’s a common surgery and is generally a safe procedure; if done correctly.

 If you’re having problems seeing objects properly due to cataracts your doctor may recommend cataract surgery.
 Also, if a cataract is interfering with the treatment of another vision defect such as myopia or hyperopia, cataract surgery may be recommended before the underlying defect is corrected.
 For instance, cataracts make it impossible for doctors to examine the inner part of the eye for conditions such as macular degeneration or diabetic retinopathy, thus it becomes necessary to recommend cataract surgery.

 Cataract Surgery Prices (correct as of July 2020)

 |Clinic||Consultation||Cataract Monofocal Lens (Per Eye)||Cataract Multifocal Lens (Per Eye)|